hxtree/galaxyops/README.md

 **Cats Cradle** is a unreleased mobile role-playing game (RPG).

-This monorepo contains platform as a service (PaaS), microservices, a devcontainer, and infrastructure as code (IaC) used to continously deploy Cats Cradle in its entirety.
+This monorepo contains platform as a service (PaaS), microservices, a devcontainer, and infrastructure as code (IaC) used to continuously deploy Cats Cradle in its entirety.

 Although these packages are for the game, they are also published for use